 Alan won scores of matches in the intervening years before completing his magnificent double.
 He won the individual title in the Embassy Division 2 National angling championship on the River Soar and Loughborough Canal on Saturday 19 July 2003, almost thirty years after his first win.
 Alan had fished 22 consecutive Nationals before taking a long-ish break, making his return after being asked by Long Eaton Victoria to fish for their team.

 It was a fantastic performance from the 60-year-old retired railway engineer.
 Alan drew the pylons peg (M44) on the River Soar at Ratcliffe Deeps knowing he had a great chance.
 He fished brilliantly to take an 11 bream and two perch catch of 18.260 kg.

 "When I drew the peg, I thought it was Christmas and my birthday all in one," said a delighted Alan who knows every peg on the venue.
 "I had won a match with roach from the same peg last year and, obviously, I knew it was a cracking draw."

 Fishing chopped worm and casters and a ground bait feeder, Alan continually switched his baits, using double red maggot, a single red maggot and worm, and double caster to take his fish.

-Even today, as match secretary of Long Eaton Federation, Alan is winning matches in the Long Eaton area on the River Trent, River Soar and the Loughborough and Erewash canals.
+Even in 2014, as match secretary of Long Eaton Federation, Alan was winning matches in the Long Eaton area on the River Trent, River Soar, and the Loughborough and Erewash canals.

-Alan is putting something back into fishing by working closely with the Canal & River Trust and the Environment Agency to assess and restore angling on sections of the Erewash Canal.
+Alan has also put something back into fishing by working closely with the Canal & River Trust and the Environment Agency to assess and restore angling on sections of the Erewash Canal.